BlueDevelopersInc/dsu-wiki/docs/create-panel.md

 ![IMG](images/enable-dev-mode.gif)

-## Lets start
+## Let's start

-Ok, now use the !createpanel command (! is the default prefix) if you wanna retry any step, you will have to say "cancel" and use the command again
+Ok, now use the /createpanel
+if you want to retry any step, you will have to say "cancel" and use the command again

 ### Step 1: Panel Name